Modeling the Dynamics and Thermochemistry for the Outer Atmospheres of the Ultra-hot Jupiter WASP-121b: Parametric Study

 In the current Model 0, which lacks solid grains (presumed to be fully sublimated at the high temperatures of $\sim 2400~\K$), one of the main opacity sources is \chem{H^-}, which is susceptible to photoionization by optical radiation (represented by the $h\nu = 2~\eV$ band).
 However, because the regions where \chem{H^-} absorbs optical photons are deep within the gravitational potential well (near the planetary surface), Model OPT3 (with optical flux enhanced by a factor of 3) launches the outflow at a rate only slightly stronger than the fiducial model (approximately $1.3\times$ the mass-loss rate).
 This model also produces an excess Na absorption peak on the ingress side that extends to a redshift velocity of $\sim 40~\km~\s^{-1}$.

-Similarly, Model DUST, which assumes a higher abundance of sub-micron refractory carbonaceous grains (graphites, or polycyclic aromatic hydrocarbons, PAHs, which can survive at much higher temperatures than silicate grains; see also \citealt{2026ApJ...997...14X}) as an additional opacity source, enhances the atmospheric mass-loss rate to even higher than OPT3.
+The DUST model (Table~\ref{table:models-var}) is included intended as a bracketing upper-limit case, assuming the maximum plausible survival of refractory carbonaceous grains (graphites, or polycyclic aromatic hydrocarbons, PAHs, which can survive at much higher sublimation temperature ($\simeq 3000$~K); see also \citealt{2026ApJ...997...14X} and references therein) to test whether grain opacity affects the observable diagnostics.
+As an additional opacity source, the assumed dust grains enhance the atmospheric mass-loss rate to even higher than OPT3.
 These grains efficiently absorb stellar radiation and transfer energy to the gas, effectively increasing the heating efficiency in the lower atmosphere.
 Both Models OPT3 and DUST exhibit synthetic Na absorption features that appear closer to the observation than the fiducial Model 0, in terms of secondary and tertiary peak locations and amplitudes (Figure~\ref{fig:compare-na-var}), yet more deterministic conclusions could only be addressed with future observations with higher spectral SNRs.